oggewallgren/MATMOD-Modules/Problem Modules/module4/module4.md

 ### b)

 We think that a system that instead tries to assign probabilities to facts would still have yes or no questions.
 But instead of making binary assertion we would have to calculate the probability of a fact based on the yes/no answer.
 The probability of this fact would then have to be saved and used to determine what question to ask next.
 All questions would also have to take into consideration what the probability of the assertions/conclusions are and then update throughout the question process.
-At last it prints out all the possible conclusions at their probability.
+At last it prints out all the possible conclusions and their probability.

-We wold expect this to be more complicated as probability could change from one question to another.
+We would expect this to be more complicated as probability could change from one question to another.
 In compasison with binary assertions that keeps it value throughout the process once it's been given a value.

 ## 3. LIFE EXPECTANCY PROBLEM